Chapter 6 : Well, those cars should have been watching, anyway...

 "Shit, Woods!"
 Potter hissed as I keeled over sideways, and the last thing I saw as the world blurred around me was his arms clasping around my waist, just before I hit the ground.

 Well, would you look at that?
-Potter can
+Potter can be chivalrous.